Emeka Anyaoku: Education

-Emeka Anyaoku at the age of seven was sent to live with his father's only brother, Egwuenu Anyaoku, at Umuahia to start schooling in a very rural school.
-The highest class then at the school was standard four.
-The colonial dispensation then generally did not encourage pupils to go beyond standard four or standard six.
+At the age of seven, Emeka Anyaoku was sent to live with his father's only brother, Egwuenu Anyaoku, at Umuahia to begin his education at a rural school.
+At the time, the highest class at the school was standard four.
+The colonial administration then generally did not encourage pupils to go beyond standard four or standard six.
 At the age of 10, in 1943, Emeka was sent to stay with his father's cousin, Nathaniel Enwezor who was Headmaster at CMS Central School at Agbor, 75 km from Obosi.

-For his secondary education, the young Anyaoku attended Merchants of Light School (MOLS) at Oba.
-It was a boarding school founded by a friend of his father's, Dr. Enoch Oli, a Nigerian educationist trained in London and Oxford.
-Mr. Oli taught Emeka and the other students the importance of hard work, good character and good inter-personal relations.
+For his secondary education, Anyaoku attended Merchants of Light School (MOLS) in Oba, joining the school's second intake of 60 boys.
+The boarding school was founded by his father's friend, Dr. Enoch Oli, a London- and Oxford-trained educationist who emphasized hard work and character.
+Anyaoku excelled academically, ultimately taking 10 subjects in his Cambridge School Certificate examination and earning a first-grade pass.